 Thor wields a hammer, called a Mjöllnir and every time he throws this, thunder is heard in the area.
 (The Swedish for thunder is tordön, translated as "Thor's din".)
 The hammer has magical boomerang properties in that it flies back to its owner after hitting the target.
 We humans can hear this as the thunder ricochets from hill to hill.

 It's a good idea not to annoy this god.
-When he comes storming after sinners, the sparks of his chariot wheels create the lightening we see.
+When he comes storming after sinners, the sparks of his chariot wheels create the lightning we see.
 (See also the Taranis wheel)